tlswg/tls13-spec/draft-ietf-tls-tls13.md

 from the server MUST be a CertificateStatus structure as defined in {{RFC6066}}.

-A server may also request that a client present OCSP response with its certificate by sending a "status_request" extension in its CertificateRequest message.
+A server MAY request that a client present an OCSP response with its certificate by sending a "status_request" extension in its CertificateRequest message.
 If the client opts to send an OCSP response, the body of its "status_request" extension MUST be a CertificateStatus structure as